 I’m pretty sure the Chateau should add that to their brochure.

 Just a suggestion.

-You can either stay in the castle itself, whose rooms are more traditional, or in the newly added rooms in what I believe were the stables, which are more modern and have their own private entrance.
+You can either stay in the castle itself, whose rooms are more traditional, or in the newly added rooms (in what I believe were once the stables), which are more modern and have their own private entrance.

-Being privacy freaks, we opted for the more modern option.
+Being privacy junkies, we opted for the more modern option.

 We loved the idea of being able to rip open our doors and walk outside.